Crisp-Unimib/MERLIN/README.md

 ### (3) Natural Language Explanations for Text Classifiers

-The same process can also be applied to text classifiiers.
+The same process can also be applied to text classifiers.
 For example, in the _20newsgroups_ dataset, one might closely look at class _atheism_ as for this class, the number of deleted paths is higher than the added ones.

 ![](/img/alt.atheism.png)